 When we determine that one or more Client Vehicles should participate in an investment opportunity, Jasper Ridge Partners will seek to execute orders for all of the participating funds or accounts, on an equitable basis, taking into account such factors as investment objectives, tolerance for risk, relative amounts of available capital, duties, portfolio concentration and weighting, liquidity, diversification, investment policies, objectives or requirements applicable to each Client, relative exposure to market risk factors, fiduciary duties, priority for pre-existing investments, contractual restrictions, and legal, tax and other factors applicable to each Client Vehicle as well as the structure, terms and nature of the consideration being provided in the particular transaction.

 With respect to trade execution, if applicable, orders for the same security entered on behalf of more than one Client Vehicle will generally be aggregated, provided that the aggregation is in the best interests of all participating Client Vehicles.
-All Clients participating in each aggregated order shall receive the average price, subject to minimum ticket charges, and pay a pro rata portion of commissions and/or execution costs.
+All Clients participating in each aggregated order shall receive the average price, subject to minimum ticket charges and minor fill differentials, and pay a pro rata portion of commissions and/or execution costs.
 If an order on behalf of more than one account cannot be fully executed under prevailing market conditions, securities may be allocated among the different accounts on a basis that Jasper Ridge Partners or its affiliates considers equitable and in accordance with a fair allocation mechanism.

 Clients may direct us to use certain broker/dealers to execute trades on their behalf.
 In those instances, we will use the broker/dealer that the Client directs us to use, and we will not be governed by the strictures of our best execution policies.
 Clients that direct us to use a broker/dealer may not obtain best execution and directing brokerage may cost Clients more money.
 In directed brokerage arrangements, we may not be able to aggregate orders to reduce transaction costs, or Clients may receive less favorable prices.

 During the realization of successful investments, we occasionally have the opportunity to receive securities in-kind from fund managers to whom we have allocated capital.
-Often these securities are highly appreciated with low tax basis, and may be attractive charitable currency.
+Often these securities are highly appreciated with low tax basis and may be attractive charitable currency.
 As an alternative to selling them inside of a Pooled Investment Vehicle and realizing capital gains, we may periodically have the opportunity to distribute these securities to investors in such Pooled Investment Vehicles to use for charitable gift purposes.
 Investors who are interested in participating in such distributions can contact our investor relations team.